Gunvanti-github/My_RAG_Project/README.md

 # Test Test
 ## Create Project Folder and Environment Setup
 ## Added this project to git hub
+## Adding line to check with vs code git

 ```bash
 # Create a new project folder